codefresh-io/docs.codefresh.io/_docs/integrations/oidc-pipelines.md

 Codefresh pipelines frequently interact with different cloud providers to access their services, resources, and execute tasks.
 Access to these cloud providers is generally controlled through long-lived secrets, defined, stored, and managed in Codefresh.

-With OIDC (OpenID Connect) tokens, Codefresh pipelines can authenticate directly with the cloud provider by exchanging the ID token during the session.
-The ID tokens remain valid only for the duration of your workflow build and automatically expire upon completion.
+With OpenID Connect (OIDC), you can take a different approach by configuring your pipeline to request a short-lived access token directly from the cloud provider with OIDC support.
+Providers who currently support OIDC include among others, Amazon Web Services, Azure, Google Cloud Platform, and HashiCorp Vault.

-Whether you are a SaaS user or running Codefresh on-premises, you can obtain these ID tokens directly from your cloud provider, and use them in your pipelines to perform the actions you need.
+Whether you are a SaaS user or running Codefresh on-premises, you can obtain these ID tokens from the Codefresh OIDC provider (trusted by the cloud provider), and use them in your pipelines to perform the actions you need.

 **What are the benefits of OIDC ID tokens?**
 In Codefresh, cloud provider credentials are defined and stored as static credentials when setting up the integration with the provider, and then referenced in the pipeline through the integration name.